Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Managing Your Student Loans

 Federal student loans allow you to select a repayment plan.
-Repayment plans are typically divided into traditional plans and income-driven plans.
+Repayment plans are typically divided into traditional plans and IDR plans, such as the SAVE Plan.
 This allows you a choice: quickly paying off student loan debt to minimize interest charges or lower monthly payments for greater affordability.

 Private lenders may have their own flexible repayment plans.
 They may offer you the choice of deferring payments, paying interest only, paying your full monthly payment, or making a low fixed payment while you’re still in school.